thosgood/this-weeks-finds/markdown/151-200/week171.md

 However, there is also a separate coffee lounge at the base of each tower, so the different groups can have slightly more private chats.
-Futuristic light sensors lower curtains in the cafeteria whenver the sun comes out, to enhance the visitor\'s impression that it\'s always cloudy in England.
+Futuristic light sensors lower curtains in the cafeteria whenver the sun comes out, to enhance the visitor's impression that it's always cloudy in England.
 But the really cool thing is that every tower has a door on the second floor which opens out to the *roof* of the cafeteria.
 The roof is covered with grass, like a little park!
 Finally, people working